What is the difference between an osteopath, a chiropractor and a physiotheraptist?

 What training do you need to do to become an osteopath?

-In my case, I have an undergraduate degree and a masters degree in osteopathy.
+In my case, I have an undergraduate degree and a masters degree in osteopathy: five years at university altogether.
 That is really just the start, though.
 Learning in this field is ongoing and never ending.
 I am required to do 25 hours of continuing professional development each year, but I do much more than that in formal study.
 I also read a lot, talk to a lot of practitioners (osteopaths and other health professionals), meet with other osteopaths to practice new skills, and sometimes sit in to watch other practitioners work.
 I also get treated by a range of pracitioners, partly because I do my best work when my own body is functioning well, and partly to learn from their skills.

 In addition to that, I learn from every patient I work on.
 Humans are endlessly complex and incredibly varied; each treatment is a learning experience, about what is happening for you personally and what you personally need.
 None of that feels like hard work; helping people to get as well as possible, as soon as possible, is an absolute passion.